-This property is stored in non-volatile memory, so it will persist when the unit is power cycled.
-When this property is changed, the unit must be reset (see Command Number 2) or power cycled to have these changes take effect.
+The device will output card data when a card is swiped in the direction indicated by this property.
+The value can be set to 1 for insert, 2 for withdrawal or 3 for both directions.
+This property is stored in non-volatile EEPROM memory so it will not change when the unit is power cycled.
+When this property is changed, the unit must be power cycled to have these changes take effect.
+If a value other than the default value is desired, it can be set by the factory upon request.